Dwight Gooden: Hall-of-Famer?

 There's only one pitcher on that list.

 Switching from wins over positional average to wins over replacement level gives a bit more weight to quantity over quality.
 The next table shows the top 20 players of the 1980s in pWOPA.

-Gooden manages to make the top 20 players of the 1980s even against replacement level, although four other pitchers manage to slip past him on the list: Dave Stieb, Fernando Valenzuela, the aforementioned Jack Morris, and Bob Welch.
+Gooden manages to make the top 25 players of the 1980s even against replacement level, although four other pitchers manage to slip past him on the list: Dave Stieb, Bob Welch, Fernando Valenzuela, and Jack Morris.

 But still, one could make an argument that perhaps Dwight Gooden was the best pitcher of the 1980s.

 So, where does all of this leave us?
 Dwight Gooden had one of the best seasons in major-league history, an opening to his career that matched up with some of the best pitchers of the past sixty years, and an overall career that is comparable to a few guys who are on the borderline of the Hall of Fame.

 I tend to be a pretty big-Hall guy.
 I also tend to be fairly open-minded about the type of player I support for the Hall-of-Fame, although if I have a preference, it's for peak cases over career cases (which obviously favors Dwight Gooden).
 Basically, if you can build a credible Hall-of-Fame case for a player - not a borderline case, but a clear "he belongs in the Hall" case - I'm inclined to support him, regardless of exactly how that case is built.